Skip to content

 Try to find any occurrences of a particular string, and replace them with a substitution in a given string object.

-string string::replace(string search, string replacement, bool replace_all = true);
+string string::replace(const string&in search, const string&in replacement, bool replace_all = true);

 Arguments: